uidaholib/main-web-redesign_draft/content/copyright/guide.md

 Keep in mind, the decision to assign copyright is serious and can have significant implications for the future availability of your work.

 An employee's authorship rights to works created in the scope and course of employment are dependent on the policies of the employer.
 Under the University of Idaho's copyright policy, employees retain their rights in copyright to works they create, with some exceptions.
 For more information see [FSH 5300](http://www.webs.uidaho.edu/fsh/5300.html).

 #### Additional Resources

 [Who Owns the Rights to Your Scholarship?](https://www.lib.umn.edu/scholcom/manage-your-rights) - University of Minnesota

 ## Managing Your Rights

 Traditional publication agreements typically require a transfer of copyright from the author to the publisher.
 These arrangements, which are variously known as "Copyright Transfer Agreements" or "Publication Agreements," transfer all of your rights to the publisher as a single bundle.
 And yet it doesn't have to be an all-or-nothing proposition.
 Authors can negotiate with their publishers about transferring only those rights needed for publication, while retaining the rights which govern non-commercial uses of their work.
 This process is referred to as "unbundling" your rights.

 Managing your copyright effectively will benefit you now and in the future.
-In the meantime, here are several options that you should consider before making any copyright decisions.
+In the meantime, this section presents several options that you should consider before making any copyright decisions.

 #### Research which publishers have the best agreements for your needs

 The copyright policies of many journals and publishers can be found on Sherpa's [RoMEO website](http://www.sherpa.ac.uk/romeo/).
 Investigate which policies match your goals, both as a researcher and as a teacher.

 #### Negotiate the terms of your agreement

 There are many publishers who are willing to negotiate the publishing agreement.
 Determine what terms of the agreement are amenable to you and which are not and then negotiate for the terms that fit your needs.
 In the end, only you can make the decision as to whether or not to sign the agreement.

 #### Attach an author's addendum to the publisher agreement